PyMVPA/PyMVPA/doc/source/tutorial_sensitivity.rst

 searchlight sphere, we already have lifted the spatial constraint of searchlights -- these features can come from all over the brain.

-However, we still want to judge more feature, so we are changing the feature selection to retain more.
+However, we still want to consider more features, so we are changing the feature selection to retain more.

 >>> fsel = SensitivityBasedFeatureSelection(